quicwg/base-drafts/draft-ietf-quic-transport.md

 Final Size:

-: A variable-length integer indicating the final size of the stream by the RESET_STREAM sender, in unit of bytes; see {{final-size}}.
+: A variable-length integer indicating the final size of the stream by the RESET_STREAM sender, in units of bytes; see {{final-size}}.

 ## STOP_SENDING Frames {#frame-stop-sending}

-An endpoint uses a STOP_SENDING frame (type=0x05) to communicate that incoming data is being discarded on receipt at application request.
+An endpoint uses a STOP_SENDING frame (type=0x05) to communicate that incoming data is being discarded on receipt per application request.
 STOP_SENDING requests that a peer cease transmission on a stream.

-A STOP_SENDING frame can be sent for streams in the Recv or Size Known states;
-see {{stream-recv-states}}.
-Receiving a STOP_SENDING frame for a locally-initiated stream that has not yet been created MUST be treated as a connection error of type STREAM_STATE_ERROR.
+A STOP_SENDING frame can be sent for streams in the "Recv" or "Size Known" states; see {{stream-recv-states}}.
+Receiving a STOP_SENDING frame for a locally initiated stream that has not yet been created MUST be treated as a connection error of type STREAM_STATE_ERROR.
 An endpoint that receives a STOP_SENDING frame for a receive-only stream MUST terminate the connection with error STREAM_STATE_ERROR.